sake92/flatmark/docs/content/reference/themes.md

 The folders read from theme are: `static`, `_layouts`, `_includes`, `_i18n`

 You can override any file in those folders by mirroring them in your site folder.
-For example, if you want to override the `default.peb` layout, you can create a `_layouts/default.peb` file in your site folder.
+For example, if you want to override the `page.html` layout, you can create a `_layouts/page.html` file in your site folder.